 LESS THAN SIGNIFICANT.
 A large part of the project area is within a 100-year flood hazard zone and could expose structures to flooding, including flooding as a result of the failure of a levee or dam.
 The Thermalito Diversion Dam is located in Oroville, California, five miles upstream from the northern end of the project route.
-With the implementation of APM HYDRO-3, the new structures constructed within the 100-year flood hazard zone would be engineered to withstand stresses associated with flooding.
+With the implementation of APM HYDRO-3, new structures constructed within the 100-year flood hazard zone would be engineered to withstand stresses associated with flooding.
 County standards for construction in the 100-year floodplains would be incorporated into design engineering.
-Therefore, construction and operation of the project would result in a less than significant impact under this criterion.